Production and process engineers Pay Data UK — 2025

 Pay by Region

-Annual pay for Production and process engineers across UK regions.
-The bar shows the typical pay range (25th–75th percentile); the diamond marks the median.
+Median annual pay for Production and process engineers across UK regions.

 Source: ONS ASHE.
 Based on broad UK regions (NUTS1).